 EPALE is an initiative of the Directorate-General for Education and Culture(DG EAC) of the European Commission, who are committed to making it a permanent feature of the European adult learning landscape.

-Since autumn 2014, National Support Services (NSS) have also been working alongside the CSS, helping to populate EPALE with interesting and unique content and animate the community.
+From autumn 2014, National Support Services (NSS) will also work alongside the CSS, helping to populate EPALE with interesting and unique content.

-The Central Support Service (CSS) is a consortium of two organisations, Ecorys UK and Intrasoft Ltd, who work together to develop and manage EPALE.
+The Central Support Service (CSS) is a consortium of two organisations, Tremend and Lai-momo, who work together to develop and manage EPALE.
 The CSS works in conjunction with the EPALE National Support Services, adult learning experts and adult learning stakeholders to provide current and relevant content to the platform.
-The CSS also manages the EPALE Helpdesk, sends a monthly newsletter, manages social media communications, uploads content, initiates and manages discussions and holds thematic events.
+The CSS also manages the EPALE helpdesk, sends a monthly newsletter, manages social media communications, uploads content, initiates and manages discussions and holds thematic events.

-The NSS for EPALE receive co-financing from the Member State governments.
+The NSSs for EPALE receive co-financing from the Member State governments.

 The contact details of all NSSs are available on the National Support Services page.

-EPALE is funded by the European Commission as part of their overall strategy promoting adult learning.
+EPALE is funded by the European Commission as part of their overall strategy to promote adult learning.

 NSSs are also co-financed by Member State governments.
 EPALE is supported under article 14.1.b of the legal decision adopting the Erasmus+ programme.
 It also plays an important role in the achievement of the goals set out in the 2011 Council Resolution for a Renewed European Agenda for Adult Learning and Education and Training 2020.

-For further information about Erasmus + please see section 1.14
+For further information about Erasmus+ please see section How does EPALE relate to Erasmus+?

 EPALE is a virtual meeting place for adult learning practitioners and organisations at European level.
 The site has a number of unique features: